 Above, I have presented the problematic assumptions that lie beneath migration policies.
 Now, I will summarize the most well-known failed migration policies.
 First, we must ask: what is policy failure in terms of immigration policy?
 Currently, it is a policy gap between the goal and the outcome.
-Table-1 shows the most prominent immigration policy failures as described in the literature.
+Table 1 shows the most prominent immigration policy failures as described in the literature.

-Table-1 Immigration Policy Failures in Developed Countries
+Table 1 Immigration Policy Failures in Developed Countries

 So, why do migration policies regularly fail?
 In addition to problematic, short term, interest-oriented relationships between policymakers and social scientists, there are additional explanations outlined in the literature.
 Portes described policy failures as the unwanted outcomes of social practice (1997).
 According to Anderson, “migration policies fail because they are about migration” (2017, p.
 1528).
 Policymakers believe that migration can be stopped through legal means, so they often ignore migration’s social dynamics and their links to broader social topics such as social transformation and inequality (Castles, 2003).
 Also, they tend to take economic considerations into account while creating migration policies.
-Even Australia and Canada, which historically human capital oriented countries, follow this trend by changing their selection policies following the job market needs (Akbari & MacDonald, 2014).
+Even Australia and Canada, which are historically human capital oriented countries, follow this trend by changing their selection policies following the job market needs (Akbari & MacDonald, 2014).
 Although host countries tend to be powerful, their short-term policies do not consider the inherent characteristics of migration and the entire process from the determination to move from the homeland to post-migration generations’ experiences.
 Therefore, likely failures can sometimes be invisible in the short term (Castles, 2004).